Olufunsho-Bolutife/Solutions-Architect-Labs/Week 2/LAB 2/README.md

 ![Imgur](https://imgur.com/AzJXAyN.jpg)

 ## 2. Lauch a VPC
-In the previus lab we explicitly descibed how to launch a non default VPC using the management console but now, we want to take the CLI route.
+In the previous labs we explicitly descibed how to launch a non default VPC using the management console but now, we want to take the CLI route.

 To launch a non default vpc using aws cli you will run the command below